Library / Games / Anatoly Karpov vs Garry Kasparov

 Match notes

-This World Championship 32th-KK2 game sits in Karpov–Kasparov rivalry.
+This 1985 World Chess Championship game sits in Karpov–Kasparov rivalry.
 Master-level chess of the period was published in tournament bulletins, magazine annotations, and — for the most-studied games — in published opening monographs by the participants and their successors.
 This game is preserved in the open historical record and can be replayed in full above.